Realizing groups as symmetries of infinite translation surfaces: Proof of main results regarding Veech groups

 Note that these gluing rules are topologically and combinatorially identical to those defined in the proof of \cref{thm:realization-finite-groups}.
+Also, as $G$ is a finite group, its action has the same properties as the action in the proof of \cref{thm:realization-finite-groups}, in particular, it is properly discontinuously.
 Hence, $M$ is homeomorphic to $S$.
-The proof that $\Aff(M)\cong G$ is analogous to the proof of \cref{lemma:aff-veech}.
+The proof that~$\Aff(M)\cong G$ is analogous to the proof of \cref{lemma:aff-veech}.